nithinkr1shna/nithinkr1shna.github.io/_posts/2017-03-26-my-first-functional-programming-language.markdown

 Now coming to Erlang.

-The last week I have attended a course in functional programming, a free course provided by www.futurelearn.com.
+The last week I have attended a course in functional programming, a free course from [Futurelearn][futurelearn-site].
 The course tutor was Simon Thompson, Professor of Logic and Computation/ Director of Innovation, University of kent.
 The course duration was for 3 weeks.
 At first the concept was a little difficult for me but later on it becomes a lot more easier.
 One of the main difference I fond in Erlang is that there is no looping syntax as in c or other programming languages.
 For acheiving any looping we have to do recursion.
 For example: The factorial of a number